 Players choose their driver character prior to the start of each Grand Prix series or single-course race.
 Each character comes with their own distinctive driving characteristics, allowing players to choose the character best-suited to their personal racing style.
 The eight characters' capabilities are reflected in their karts' weight, handling, top speed and acceleration.
 These characters are also organized into four pairs based on their attributes; for example, Mario and Luigi are essentially clones in terms of relative driving ability.

 Super Mario Kart features several single-player and multiplayer modes accessible from the title screen.
 Mario Kart GP, the game's primary Grand Prix mode, can be played with either one or two players.
 In Match Race, two players compete head-to-head in a Grand Prix series without AI-controlled drivers.
 All Grand Prix courses are also available in Time Trial mode, allowing one player to practice a particular course or attempt to set course records for lowest elapsed time.
-Unlike the game's other circuit racing-based modes, Battle Mode is a unique two-player duel that takes place in an arena.

 Grand Prix & Match Race